felixvanoost/stravalyse/README.md

-# Strava Analysis Tool
+# Stravalyse
 A Python tool to analyse and display Strava activity data.

 ## Introduction
-The Strava Analysis Tool tool aims to use the data collected by Strava to offer a new insight into your activities and workouts.
+Stravalyse aims to use the data collected by Strava to offer a new insight into your activities and workouts.
 Its original purpose was to create a personal activity heatmap (similar to the paid Strava feature for Summit members), but now encompasses a greater variety of data analysis and visualization options.

 A full list of features and known issues is covered in the notes for each release.